umarbrowser/tvb-pack/README.md

 (`the-virtual-brain/tvb-*`) you'll need to add this explicitly in the submodule.

+Lastly, if you merge from `upstream/tvb-pack`, you may have to update `.gitsubmodules` to reflect your forks.
+We'll setup a script to make this easier.

 ## The submodule workflow

 When you modify files tracked by the `tvb-pack` repo, use Git as